 Of course, basic DevOps tasks can and should be implemented by developers.
 This will help save time and effort in the future.
 But if you’re still building a proof of concept or minimum viable product, you probably don’t need DevOps just yet.

-Hire in-house or use DevOps as a managed service?
+Hire in-house CI/CD engineer or use DevOps outsourcing team?

-Just as with any other engineering or development requirement, you can run DevOps through an in-house hire or as a managed service through outsourced teams.
+Just as with any other engineering or development requirement, you can run DevOps through an in-house hire or as a managed service through experienced outsourced DevOps teams.
 Both solutions have benefits and drawbacks.

 Technical expertise.
 This is an easy one.
-DevOps as a service usually gives you access to greater expertise because you’re working with a team or a company rather than an individual.
+DevOps outsourcing usually gives you access to greater expertise because you’re working with a team or a company rather than an individual.
 Quite understandably, it’s difficult for one person to match the expertise of a whole team that specializes in DevOps.

 Controlled costs.
 Hiring is a long-term commitment to a person rather than to a project.
 In contrast, outsourcing is well suited to work on projects.
 The upshot is that if you’re trying to implement DevOps for a key project, it will be more cost-effective to outsource.